pythonanywhere/help_pages/articles/FastHTML.md

 ## Create

-Now you can run this simple code to create your app (for simplicity, we assume the PythonAnywhere username is `xanthippe`) -- we will use `uvicorn` to serve it.
+Now you can run run `python` in your virtualenv, and run this code to create your app (for simplicity, we assume the PythonAnywhere username is `xanthippe`) -- we will use `uvicorn` to serve it.
 Don't worry about the details of the uvicorn command for now, [we'll explain it later](#technical-details).